sclevine/agouti/CONTRIBUTING.md

 1. Everything within reason must have BDD-style tests.
 2. Follow all existing patterns in the codebase.
-3. Before issuing a pull-request, please make sure to rebased your branch against master.
+3. Before issuing a pull-request, please make sure to rebase your branch against master.
    Pull requests will not be merged without this.
-4. After issuing your pull request, look at Travis CI to make sure all tests still pass.
+4. After issuing your pull request, check Travis CI to make sure that all tests still pass.

 Setting Up
 ----------

 * Clone the repository
-* Follow the README instructions to install Ginkgo, Gomega, PhantomJS, and Selenium
+* Follow the README instructions to install Ginkgo, Gomega, PhantomJS, ChromeDriver, and/or Selenium
-* Run all the tests using: `ginkgo -r .`
+* Run all of the tests using: `ginkgo -r .`
 * Start developing!